mnogueron/react-easy-panzoom/README.md

 |preventPan|`func`| |Defines a function to prevent pan|
 |style|`object`| |Override the inline-styles of the root element|

+You can also pass in every other props you would pass to a `div` element.
+Those will be passed through to the container component.
+This is helpful for adding custom event handlers.

 ## Methods
 By using `ref`, methods from `PanZoom` can be accessed and called to trigger manipulation functions.